everoute/everoute/README.md

 * Hybrid Cloud
 * Legacy virtualized data center

-It can be intergated within these platforms easily.
+It can be integrated within these platforms easily.

 ## Architecture